sikuli/sikuli-slides/docs.md

 		{% assign docid = '10Oa1jp3j8pO016V-bWz6jQ2Ppfn_DRLvx7SvNb2Rc4M' %}
 		{% assign name = 'Browser' %}
-		{% assign description = 'Open the default web browser and load the URL written inside the cloud symbol.' %}
+		{% assign description = 'Open the default web browser and load the URL written inside the shape.' %}
 		{% include actions.html %}

 		{% assign docid = '1Bfud47ZtFQQCOEvaBNUkaXvHT4G-7V6rNvcQM2EvvwI' %}
 		{% assign name = 'Delay' %}
 		{% assign description = 'Delay the execution by some amount of time.
-In this example, the execution of slide 3 is delayed by 10 seconds.' %}
+In this example, the execution of slide 3 is delayed by 10 seconds.
+The wait time unit can be in microseconds, milliseconds, seconds, minutes, hours, or even days.' %}
 		{% include actions.html %}